032 – Mindfulness calligraphy with Rie Takeda

 The use of calligraphy to help therapists

-Rie also conducts mindfulness calligraphy to help therapists rehabilitate people with neurological injuries, and children with autism; she witnessed many cases where the mindfulness calligraphy made a positive impact on the patients’ conditions: they showed improvements in their concentration and increase in mobility and flexibility, and they also see a higher level in oxygen saturation and improved heart rate.
+Rie also conducts mindfulness calligraphy to help therapists rehabilitate people with neurological injuries, and children with autism.
+She witnessed many cases where the mindfulness calligraphy made a positive impact on the patients’ conditions: they showed improvements in their concentration and increase in mobility and flexibility, and they also see a higher level in oxygen saturation and improved heart rate.
 Hence, she wishes to continue doing that and see more positive results.

-Rei’s ikigai and oshiegai
+Rie’s ikigai and oshiegai

 Oshiegai in Shodo